aptech/docs/docs/CR-impute.rst

             Acceptable values:

               :0: Type 0 matching.
 Ignores variability in estimated betas and OLS beta is used for predicting in both the missing and observed cases.
               :1: Type 1 matching.
-Uses OLS beta for predicting for observed cases and a beta drawn from the posterior distribution for prediction in the missing cases.
+Uses OLS :math:`\beta` for predicting for observed cases and a beta drawn from the posterior distribution for prediction in the missing cases.
               :2: Type 2 matching.
-Uses same beta drawn from the posterior distribution for predicting in both the missing and observed cases.
+Uses same :math:`\beta` drawn from the posterior distribution for predicting in both the missing and observed cases.
               :3: Type 3 matching.
-Uses same different betas drawn from the same posterior distribution for predicting in the missing and observed cases.
+Uses same different :math:`\beta` drawn from the same posterior distribution for predicting in the missing and observed cases.

         * - *iCtl.linearMethod*
           - String, the prediction method used for LRD or linear prediction.
 Default = :code:`"bayes"` Acceptable values:

-              :"predict": OLS :math:`beta` is used for predicting in missing cases.
+              :"predict": OLS :math:`\beta` is used for predicting in missing cases.
-              :"noise": OLS :math:`beta` is used for predicting in missing cases and a random disturbance drawn from :math:`N(0, \hat{\sigma})` is added to the prediction.
+              :"noise": OLS :math:`\beta` is used for predicting in missing cases and a random disturbance drawn from :math:`N(0, \hat{\sigma})` is added to the prediction.
               :"bayes": Uses :math:`\dot{\beta}` drawn from the posterior distribution for predicting missing cases and a random disturbance drawn from :math:`N(0, \dot{\sigma})` is added to the prediction. :math:`\dot{\sigma}` is drawn from the posterior distribution.
               :"bootstrap": Coefficient and sigma are the least squares estimates calculated from a bootstrap sample taken from the observed data.
 A random disturbance is drawn from :math:`N(0, \dot{sigma})` is added to the prediction.

         * - *iCtl.adaptiveDmax*
           - Scalar, indicator variable, either one or zero.
 When set to one uses an adaptive method that uses the *numberDonors* member to determine the number of potential candidates when no potential donors meet the max distance criteria.
 When set to zero missing values will be kept in dataset if no potential candidates meet the max distance criteria.
 Default = 0.
         * - *iCtl.k*